lr42/gentle/roadmap.md

 - [ ] Show time stamps with AFK events that are printed to the console.
   I.e. "You've been away from the computer since 12:34:56, long enough ... blah blah blah".
+- [ ] Track how long on average it takes the user to click on a long break notification, and then allow the option of automatically setting the early notification to show up that amount of time before the long break is due.
+You could do this for the short break as well, but I don't know if it would make as much of a difference.
+I'll often delay taking a long break until after I've gotten to a good stopping point, which sometimes can be several minutes.
 - [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.